mines-ciroh/TempEst2/README.md

 The seasonality component is based on the "three-sine" stream annual temperature cycle function described in: Philippus, Corona, and Hogue, (2024), "Improved annual temperature cycle function for stream seasonal thermal regimes", JAWRA, https://doi.org/10.1111/1752-1688.13228.

-Full training datasets and a knitted model validation notebook are available in CUAHSI HydroShare: https://www.hydroshare.org/resource/a8b243957f7946e388d10ab206990675/
+Full training datasets, pre-trained models, and a knitted model validation notebook are available in CUAHSI HydroShare: https://www.hydroshare.org/resource/a8b243957f7946e388d10ab206990675/